maazm007/vsdsquadron-mini-internship/README.md

 RISCV Objdump with -O1 option

-RISCV Objdumo with -Ofast option
+RISCV Objdump with -Ofast option

 ### Debugging the Assembly Language Program of  ```sum_1ton.c```